HPC-SimTools/IPS-framework/doc/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 IPS-framework doesn't have any required dependencies.
 It has an
-optional dependency `dask <https://dask.org>`_ that will enable dask
+optional dependency `Dask <https://dask.org>`_ that will enable Dask
 to be used for task pool scheduling, see
-:meth:`ipsframework.services.ServicesProxy.submit_tasks`.
+:meth:`~ipsframework.services.ServicesProxy.submit_tasks`.

 IPS-framework will work with python version ≥ 3.6.
 It is tested to work with
-dask and distributed ≥ 2.5.2 but may work with earlier versions.
+Dask and distributed ≥ 2.5.2 but may work with earlier versions.

 IPS-framework will work on Linux and macOS.
 It won't work on Windows
 directly but will work in the `Windows Subsystem for Linux